Is my registration fee refundable?

-You do not have to live in the Lewes District Council boundaries but your exhibition does need to be held near to these boundaries to take part in Artwave.
+No - You do not have to live in the Lewes District Council boundaries but your exhibition should be within these boundaries.

 No - we are an inclusive un-curated festival and there is no jury selection.
 We encourage artists and makers of all ages, at all stages of their career to take part and are proud to have supported work by school and college students, marginalised artists and outreach groups alongside established artists.